Men

 Brodie Croft (77 points)

-The Rhinos ran riot at AMT Headlingley in round two and so did Brodie Croft!
-The stand-off ran for one hundred and fifty metres against the Knights, made four tackle busts, scored and set up a try.
+The Rhinos ran riot at AMT Headlingley in Round 2 and so did Brodie Croft!
+The stand-off ran for 150 metres against the Knights, made four tackle busts, as well as scoring and setting up a try.

-The Aussie stand-off has always been known for his attacking threat and contributions.
-That threat can turn into consistent points for any fantasy team.
-If you need to change your team’s stand-off Croft is a very strong choice.
+The Aussie stand-off has always been known for his attacking threat and contributions, and that threat can turn into consistent points for any Fantasy team.
+If you need to change your team’s stand-off, Croft is a very strong choice.

 Ruebenn Rennie (75 points)

 Toulouse have impressed this season, being one of only two teams to have started the season with two wins from two!
 Who saw that coming?
-Safe to say the Tigers’ defenders didn’t see Rennie coming.
-The centre carried the ball for one hundred and fifty metres, scoring two tries and breaking through nine tackles.
+Safe to say the Tigers defenders didn’t see Rennie coming.
+The centre carried the ball for 150m, scored two tries and broke through nine tackles.
 What an effort!

-Rennie’s effort against the Tigers translated into seventy five points in round 2.
+Rennie’s effort against the Tigers translated into 75 Fantasy points in Round 2.
 That output should make you consider the centre for your team.
 Especially at only 100k!

 Joe Mellor (75 points)

-After two rounds, Mellor is the premium player in the loose forward position.
+After two rounds, Mellor is a premium player in the loose forward position.

 Jai Field (74 points)